 Frequently asked questions

-New Zealand is now in Alert Level 1.
+The rest of New Zealand is at Alert Level 1.

 For learning providers, visit the Ministry of Education website for information regarding COVID-19.